Polycystic ovary syndrome (PCOS)

 - Metformin is an insulin sensitive drug that improves menstrual regularity and ovulation.
 Metformin is also used to treat insulin resistance and diabetes.
 Whilst Metformin does not always improve menstrual regularity, it does help reduce hair growth, has a positive effect on cholesterol levels and insulin and may assist in weight loss and prevention of weight gain, therefore reducing the risk of diabetes in those at risk.
 Metformin has been around for over 60 years and is a drug with few serious side effects.

 - Clomiphene citrate/ Letrozole If you are trying to conceive you may be prescribed a medication known as Clomiphene citrate or an alternative drug called Letrozole.
 This is used to increase the number of eggs which are matured and released by the ovaries.

 PCOS is associated with the following long-term health risks.

-- Insulin resistance and an Increased risk of the development of diabetes
+- increased risk of the development of diabetes

 Early diagnosis is important as it can allow symptoms to be managed and may prevent the development of long-term health problems.